nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 _{more aspects and alternatives to be added}_

 ### Clear Filtered functionality
-The `ClearFiltered` commands works in tandem with the `Find` or `ListMembers` command.
-After the `Find`/`ListMembers` function populates
+The `clearFiltered` commands works in tandem with the `find` or `listMembers` command.
+After the `find`/`listMembers` function populates
-`FilteredPersonList`, the `ClearFiltered` commands retrieves the `FilteredPersonList` from the `Model` and deletes all people in the `FilteredPersonList` using the `deletePerson` function from `Model`.
+`ModelManager`'s `filteredPersons`, the `clearFiltered` commands retrieves the `filteredPersons` from the `Model` and deletes all people in `filteredPersons` using the `deletePerson` function from `Model`.

-If the `Find` or `ListMembers` function had not been executed beforehand, the `ClearFiltered` command will still function as if clearing the entire address book, as by default, the `FilteredPersonList` will be the whole address book.
+If the `find` or `listMembers` command had not been executed beforehand, the `clearFiltered` command will still function as if clearing the entire address book, as by default, the `filteredPersons` will be the whole address book.

-If there are no people in the `FilteredPersonList`, the `CommandResult` returned has a message "No clients to delete.".
+If there are no people in the `filteredPersons`, the `CommandResult` returned has a message "No clients to delete.".

 Below is a sequence diagram to show how the `ClearFilteredCommand` executes.

 ![Clear Filtered Sequence Diagram](images/ClearFilteredSequenceDiagram.png)

-<div markdown="span" class="alert alert-info">:information_source: **Info**<br>
+<div markdown="1" class="alert alert-info">:information_source: **Info**<br>

-The lifeline for `ClearFilteredCommand` should end at their destroy markers (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
+The lifeline for `ClearFilteredCommand` should end at its destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.

 </div>

 ### Membership functionality

 #### Implementation
-The membership functionality allows users to be assigned a membership tier, either 'Bronze','Silver' or 'Gold'.
+The membership functionality allows users to be assigned a membership tier, either 'Bronze', 'Silver' or 'Gold'.
 It inherits from the `Field` abstract class and is stored as a `Field` in fields HashMap of the `Person` class.

-When the user calls the `addMembership` functionality along with a specified client and membership tier, a Membership object is created and stored in the fields HashMap of the specified client with the key being the `Membership` prefix and functions as if any other `Field`.
+When the user calls the `addMembership` functionality along with a specified client and membership tier, a Membership object is created and stored in the fields HashMap of the specified client with the key being the `Membership` prefix and functions like any other `Field`.
 The `removeMembership` functions in a similar manner to other fields in that the `Field` with the `Membership` prefix is removed from the fields HashMap.